Start app with NFC tag

 Create a shortcut

-Write short command to NFC tag
+Write shortcut to NFC tag

 Summary